differentpla-net/differentpla-net.github.io/_posts/2014-11-30-starting-with-chef-solo.md

 ---
 title: Starting with chef-solo
 date: 2014-11-30 18:39:07
+tags: chef
 ---

 *This is part of my [quest to sort out my website]({% post_url 2014-11-13-website-rebuild %}).
 Starting with chef-solo.*

 Earlier in this quest, I talked about
 [using Chef Solo with Vagrant]({% post_url 2014-11-13-chef-solo-vagrant %}).

 Now we need to use it in AWS.
 This is essentially the same as using it on any